-The Plan provides that, on the Effective Date, all Executory Contracts and Unexpired Leases that exist between a Debtor and any personidentified on the Schedule of Executory Contracts and Unexpired Leases To Be Assumed will be deemed rejected, as of the Effective Date, assumed by the applicable Debtor, except for (i) in accordance with, and subject to, the provisions and requirements of Sections 365 and 1123 of the Bankruptcy Code.
-The Plan further provides that, on the Effective Date, any Executory Contract or Unexpired Lease that previously expired or terminated pursuant to its own terms, (ii) anywill be deemed rejected if such Executory Contract or Unexpired Lease that was previously: (a) is not listed on the Schedule of Executory Contracts and Unexpired Leases To Be Assumed or; (b) has been rejected by the Debtors pursuant to an order of the Bankruptcy Court; (iiic) any executory contract or unexpired lease that is the subject of a motion by the Debtors to assume or reject that is pending as of on the Effective Date; (ivd) any executory contract or unexpired lease that is specifically designated in a schedule is identified in the Plan Supplement (the "Assumption Schedule") as a contract or lease to be assumed, (v) any provision that is an easement or right of way, to the extent executory, or (vi) any provision that is a confidentiality or indemnification provision, to the extent required to be continued to be enforceable.
-The Assumption Schedule lists each executory contract or unexpired lease that will be assumed rejected; (e) is rejected pursuant to the terms of this Plan, along with a proposed Cure Amount for each contract or lease.
-The Confirmation Order will constitute an order of the Bankruptcy Court under sections 365 and 1123(b) of the Bankruptcy Code approving, as of; (e) expired by its own terms on or prior to the Effective Date, the executory contract and unexpired lease assumptions or rejections described above; or (f) has not been assumed or is not the subject of a motion to assume pending on the Effective Date.
+The Plan provides that, on the Effective Date, all Executory Contracts and Unexpired Leases identified on the Schedule of Executory Contracts and Unexpired Leases To Be Assumed will be deemed assumed by the applicable Debtor in accordance with, and subject to, the provisions and requirements of Sections 365 and 1123 of the Bankruptcy Code.
+The Plan further provides that, on the Effective Date, any Executory Contract or Unexpired Lease will be deemed rejected if such Executory Contract or Unexpired Lease: (a) is not listed on the Schedule of Executory Contracts and Unexpired Leases To Be Assumed; (b) has been rejected by order of the Bankruptcy Court; (c) is the subject of a motion to reject pending on the Effective Date; (d) is identified in the Plan Supplement as a contract or lease to be rejected; (e) is rejected pursuant to the terms of this Plan; (e) expired by its own terms on or prior to the Effective Date; or (f) has not been assumed or is not the subject of a motion to assume pending on the Effective Date.

-The Debtors reserve the right, on or prior to the Confirmation Effective Date, to (i) modify the Cure Amount for any executory contract or unexpired lease set forth in the Assumption Schedule of Executory Contracts and Unexpired Leases To Be Assumed or (ii) amend the Assumption Schedule to add or delete any executory contract or unexpired lease, in which event such executory contract(s) or unexpired lease(s) will be deemed to be, respectively, assumed or rejected.
-The Debtors will provide notice of any amendments to the Assumption Schedule to the parties to the executory contracts and unexpired leases affected thereby.
-The listing of a document on the Assumption Schedule of Executory Contracts and Unexpired Leases To Be Assumed will not constitute an admission by the Debtors that such document is an executory contract or an unexpired lease or that the Debtors have any liability thereunder.
+The Debtors reserve the right, on or prior to the Effective Date, to (i) modify the Cure Amount for any executory contract or unexpired lease set forth in the Schedule of Executory Contracts and Unexpired Leases To Be Assumed or (ii) amend such Schedule to add or delete any executory contract or unexpired lease, in which event such executory contract(s) or unexpired lease(s) will be deemed to be, respectively, assumed or rejected.
+The Debtors will provide notice of any amendments to the Schedule to the parties to the executory contracts and unexpired leases affected thereby.
+The listing of a document on the Schedule of Executory Contracts and Unexpired Leases To Be Assumed will not constitute an admission by the Debtors that such document is an executory contract or an unexpired lease or that the Debtors have any liability thereunder.

-Unless otherwise specified on the Assumption-Schedule of Executory Contracts and Unexpired Leases To Be Assumed, each executory contract and unexpired lease listed or to be listed therein will include modifications, amendments, supplements, restatements, or other agreements made directly or indirectly by any agreement, instrument, or other document that in any manner affects such executory contract or unexpired lease, without regard to whether such agreement, instrument or other document is listed on the Assumption-Schedule.
-The Debtors are not required to make any payment or take any other action in order to satisfy the requirements of section 365(b) of the Bankruptcy Code with regard to all of Executory Contracts and Unexpired Leases To Be Assumed.
+Unless otherwise specified on the Schedule of Executory Contracts and Unexpired Leases To Be Assumed, each executory contract and unexpired lease listed or to be listed therein will include modifications, amendments, supplements, restatements, or other agreements made directly or indirectly by any agreement, instrument, or other document that in any manner affects such executory contract or unexpired lease, without regard to whether such agreement, instrument or other document is listed on the Schedule of Executory Contracts and Unexpired Leases To Be Assumed.